MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 ![New connector image](media/microsoft-identity-manager-2016-graph-b2b-scenario/d95c6b2cc7951b607388cbd25920d7d0.png)

 10. In the MIM synchronization service UI, specify  the Application ID and generated Client Secret.
-Each management agent configured in MIM Sync should have its own application in Microsoft Entra ID, as you will not be able to run multiple imports in parallel for the same application.
+Each management agent configured in MIM Sync should have its own application in Microsoft Entra ID, as you won't be able to run multiple imports in parallel for the same application.

-Picture 4.
-Connectivity page

-The connectivity page (Picture 4) contains the Graph API version that is used and tenant name.
+The connectivity page specifies the Graph API version that is to be used and the tenant domain name.
 The Client ID and Client Secret represent the Application ID and Key value of the application that was previously created in Microsoft Entra ID.

 The connector defaults to the v1.0 and the login and graph endpoints of the Microsoft Graph global service.
 If your tenant is in a national cloud, then you'll need to change your configuration to use the [endpoints for the national cloud](/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints).
 Note that certain features of Graph that are in the global service might not be available in all of the national clouds.

 11. Make any necessary changes on the Global Parameters page: